 If you do not meet the legal requirements relating to the safety of the property, Jayman, as managing agents cannot continue to manage the tenancy.
 If you fail to comply with the safety requirements and your tenant is injured or even dies as a result of it, you may be prosecuted for manslaughter or attempted manslaughter.
 You must ensure the safety of your property and protect your tenant.

 Remember, any furniture you leave in the property should meet health and safety regulations.
-Amongst other items please note; foam ceiling tiles are not legal in rented properties, asbestos should be removed, stairs should have a secure banister, sofa’s and beds should carry fire safety labels and any dangerous items should be removed.
+Among other items please note; foam ceiling tiles are not legal in rented properties, asbestos should be removed, stairs should have a secure banister, sofa’s and beds should carry fire safety labels and any dangerous items should be removed.

 In the event of death or injury, unless the landlord can prove that he or she has taken every reasonable step to ensure the safety of the wiring and or appliances, it is likely they will be found guilty of manslaughter in the event of death of the tenant.”